Economy

 Livestock farming, largely dominated by cattle and sheep, yields twice as much as crops and occupies ten times as much land.
 Transhumance takes place between two complementary grazing areas: high altitude pastures in the dry season (September to December) and coastal rangelands in the wet season.

 Agriculture is in serious decline, with the percentage of cultivated land decreasing steadily over the last twenty years.
 In fact, most agricultural terraces are unused.
-This decline is essentially due to the gradual abandonment of corn cultivation, which until fifteen years ago accounted for more than half of cultivated land.
+This decline is essentially due to the gradual abandonment of corn cultivation, for many years the main crop.
 However, Rodrigues still exports this vegetable to Mauritius, as well as tons of onions and garlic.
-The island is also renowned for its production of limes (lemons) and peppers, both of which are of the highest quality.
+The island is also renowned for its production of limes (lemon) and chillies, and has ambitious plans to switch to organic farming by 2030.

 Local companies and free zone